srx32/nopse-cli/README.md

 ## chalk

-It is a package for logging colored messages in the terminal, even with some styling (bold, italic, etc.).
+It is a package for logging colored messages in the terminal, with even some styling (bold, italic, etc.).

 # How are the commands and options structured ?

 # Some tutorials & references

-These are some tutorials and resources that helped me build this app :
+These are some tutorials and resources that helped me build this CLI :

 [Tutorial 1 (JS, commander, chalk, etc.)](https://blog.logrocket.com/creating-a-cli-tool-with-node-js/)